georgewillv/routes/progressReport.md

     - Changed HTTP version from 1.1 to 2.0.
     - Changed subscription plan from free to 'B1'
     - Changed Node Minor Version to 10.14 from 10.10 (10.10 deprecated)
     - Loading issues were caused by "Always On" being disabled and not changeable under the "Free" plan.
-Other changes were made in for optimization.
+Other changes were made in an attempt to improve performance / for optimization.

 2. User reponse message now shows the specific countries they were asking for instead of just the country code
     - Country code output list remains unchanged as per prompt

+### 2/23/2021
+1. Updated Readme
+2. Ensured app was working from https://routesapp.azurewebsites.net
+    - The app had crashed.
+Modified azure pipeline to run 10.14 as it had defaulted back to 10.10.
+Additionally, went back into configuration -> general settings and changed node minor version to 10.14 and saved it, again.
+I hope it will stay at 10.14.
+    - I have determined that the crash was due to a release or production pipeline accidentally being pushed through my Azure DevOps CI/CD and was causing abnormal behavior under my azure subscription/service.
+Hard to say if this is the definitive problem, but I'm 90% sure this is the issue.
+3. Project is complete, Docker file and unit tests reach goals not accomplished.